frequently asked questions

 5. What should I do if I am considering coming to Huntington University?

-I hope you will consider a trip to Huntington and plan to spend enough time to visit some classes, stay overnight in the dorms and be with the students in more casual settings.
-What I find is that students who do this can pretty quickly discern whether Huntington is a place for them or not.
-It sure beats the canned tour (which is not without value but can't get far enough below the surface).
-I guess I've stopped talking like a professor and started talking like a father who has sent three sons off to college.
+We hope you will consider a trip to Huntington and plan to spend enough time to visit some classes, stay overnight in the dorms and be with the students in more casual settings.
+What we find is that students who do this can pretty quickly discern whether Huntington is a place for them or not.
 Wherever you think you will end up, spend enough time on campus (at least one overnight) to get the sense of the place.
-If you have any other questions or clarifications, drop me a line.
-I'd also be glad to talk with you on the phone if that would help.
+Please contact any of us with your questions.